 Social Media Customer Service FAQs

-Below, we’ve answered some of the most common questions about social media customer service.
+Below, we’ve answered top social media customer support FAQs.

 Businesses can handle social media customer service by using automated chatbots, live agent interactions via comments or messaging, and social media software that integrates with internal wikis/knowledge bases and CRM systems with agent scripts, canned responses, and customer data.
 Choosing a platform with a unified inbox ensures agents can respond to omnichannel customer support inquiries in one space.